jasonmacduffie/isles-of-maga/story.md

 The Elves had worshipped Gora for many ages before, but for the first time worship of Gora was organized into churches as an organized religion.
 They viewed the demon worship of the natives as well as the other human-like races as disgusting and evil given the misanthropic tendencies of some Demon Lords.
 However, they were not in a position to do anything about it, and traded with these races anyway.

 The Dwarves were proud of their strength as a country, and limited their interaction with the other races during this time.
-They would continue carving out huge castles underground in and around the Otris Mountains and the rest of Magathos.
+They would continue carving out huge castles under Magathos.
 The other races, on the other hand, had more or less amicable relations with each other and traded with one another.

 The Elves saw an increase of power through non-military means, by enveloping Human and Halfling city states with the promise of greater protection from hostile races like the Orcs, and access to important islands for trade.
 The city states retained their autonomy in terms of laws, but would swear fealty towards these Elven kings and paid a small tax to them.